 According to AgeUK There are nearly 12 million people aged 65 and above in the UK .

 In 1901, on average, men lived to 48 and women to 52.
 However by 1971 this had increased to 68 for a man in Britain and 72 for a woman.
-Now in 2019, the Office for National Statistics puts average UK life expectancy at 79.2 years for men and 82.9 years for women.
+Now the Office for National Statistics puts average UK life expectancy at 79.2 years for men and 82.9 years for women.

 So in the 1970’s a man might expect to live only 3 years after retirement from work, while nowadays it is probably nearer 13 years.
 And with better health, our pensioners are now looking to fill their leisure time with travel – some taking a ‘gap year’ that they didn’t have as a teenager – hobbies, bucket lists and all sorts of activities that would have been thought ‘unbecoming’ for older people in the 70s!